Kevin Stitt: Gateway Mortgage license

 After a decade of rapid growth, a few Gateway employees were fired for making non-compliant loans.
 In 2009, Gateway was listed in a Business Insider article as one of the 15 shadiest lenders in the government-backed mortgage industry.
 The article said Gateway originated nearly twice as many bad mortgages as its competitors.
 An August 19, 2018, Oklahoman newspaper article highlighted the Business Insider article's inaccuracies, reporting that "in the Illinois case, a consent order states that the Illinois banking agency investigated a Gateway loan originator for an 'alleged real estate, appraisal, and mortgage fraud scheme.'
 Gateway fired the employee, asked for a hearing and then agreed to what investigators found.
 Gateway agreed to a $10,000 fine.
 The Stitt campaign responded with a press release that said, "the license in Illinois was never revoked.
 The state agreed after the appeal not to revoke the license."

-NEWS9 also said that according to Georgia's Department of Banking and Finance, Stitt was banned for five years and the company was banned for life from origination mortgages in Georgia.
+KWTV also said that according to Georgia's Department of Banking and Finance, Stitt was banned for five years and the company was banned for life from origination mortgages in Georgia.
 According to the Oklahoman, a Gateway corporate attorney said there were misrepresentations and insufficient background checks by employees in the Georgia office but Stitt was not involved.
 The employees were fired and Gateway paid a $2,000 fine.
 The state overturned the lifetime ban on Gateway, effective November 2017.
 Gateway is able to do business in all 50 states.

 During Stitt's gubernatorial campaign, Oklahoma Watch reported that Wisconsin regulators fined Gateway for a "clerical error" regarding its history with regulators from other states.
 Gateway corrected the application and was issued a license in 2009.
 It remains in good standing in Wisconsin.